Welcome to Foundation 1 Acorns

 Physical development is one of the most important things we do in F1.
 It helps your child with most of their basic life skills such as going to the toilet, running, climbing, playing, exploring, getting dressed by themselves, being independent and it also prepares them for writing!
 Each day the children do lots of different gross and fine motor activities such as threading, using pegs, creating things with play dough, balancing on stepping stones and using hula hoops.

-We also have daily dough disco sessions where we improve our skills through music and the use of play dough.
-Here are some ideas of what you can do to help your child at home.
+We will soon be having daily dough disco sessions where we improve our skills through music and the use of play dough.
+Here are some ideas to get you started of what you can do to help your child at home.
+The dough recipe is below!

 Play dough ingredients: